-Key Audit Matter
+Key Audit Matter 1

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current year.
-This matter was addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matter described below to be the key audit matter to be communicated in our report.
+Carrying Value of Exploration and Evaluation Assets (refer also to notes 1(o) and 5)

-Area of focus Refer also to Notes 1(s) and 5.
-How our audit addressed it As at 30 June 2023, the Group reported \$8,894,636 (30 June 2022: \$8,894,636) of capitalised acquisition costs of tenements comprising the Tuckanarra Gold Project and the Stakewell Gold Project located in the Murchison Goldfields of Western Australia.
+As at 30 June 2024, the Group reported \$8,894,636 (30 June 2023: \$8,894,636) of capitalised acquisition costs of tenements comprising the Tuckanarra Gold Project and the Stakewell Gold Project located in the Murchison Goldfields of Western Australia.
 The carrying value of these costs represents a significant asset of the Group.

 This is a key audit matter due to the fact that significant judgement is applied in determining whether the capitalised exploration costs continue to meet the recognition criteria of AASB 6 Exploration for and Evaluation of Mineral Resources.

+How our audit addressed the key audit matter

-Our procedures focussed on evaluating management's assessment of whether the exploration assets meet the recognition criteria of AASB 6, including: - Obtaining evidence that the Group has valid rights to explore the areas represented by the capitalised exploration costs. - Enquiring of management and reviewing the cashflow forecast to verify that substantive expenditure on further exploration and evaluation of the mineral resources in the Group's areas of interes was planned. - Enquiring with management, reviewing announcements made and reviewing minutes of director meetings to verify that the Group had not decided to discontinue activities in any of its areas of interest.
-We also assessed the appropriateness of the related disclosures in note 5 of the financial statements.
+Our procedures focussed on evaluating management's assessment of whether the exploration and evaluation assets meet the recognition criteria of AASB 6 Exploration for and Evaluation of Mineral Resources, including:

+- Obtaining evidence that the Group has valid rights to explore the areas represented by the capitalised exploration costs; - Enquiring of management and reviewing the cashflow forecast to verify that substantive expenditure on further exploration and evaluation of the mineral resources in the Group's areas of interest was planned and compared these to the minimum expenditure requirements of the license expenditure requirements; - Enquiring with management, reviewing ASX announcements made and reviewing minutes of director meetings to verify that the Group had not decided to discontinue activities in any of its areas of interest; and - Assessing the adequacy of the related disclosures in the financial report.

-Other Information
+Other information

 The directors are responsible for the other information.
-The other information comprises the information in the Group's annual report for the year ended 30 June 2023 but does not include the financial report and the auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.